home previous next

 Common objections and frequently asked questions (FAQ)

-• I (or my friend or relative) never had anything but good experiences from TM.
+I (or my friend or my relative) never had anything but good experiences from TM.

 Consider a hypothetical new drug therapy.
-The pharmaceutical company did not reveal to the FDA negative clinical trial results that showed an unacceptably high incidence of serious liver complications at some of the higher dosages.
-And most people taking the drug don't get any benefit at all.
+The pharmaceutical company did not reveal negative clinical trial results that showed an unacceptably high incidence of serious liver complications at some of the higher dosages.
 The positive results of the therapy are, however, indeed positive when they occur.

 Based on the partial data available, the drug becomes officially certified as an acceptable therapy and it becomes fairly widely prescribed and used, often at the higher dosages.
 After introduction to the public, however, the drug therapy does in fact continue to have an unacceptably high rate of dangerous liver complication.
 The pharmaceutical company publicly dismisses reports of such complications, denying that they are a result of the drug therapy, pointing as proof to their "excellent" clinical trial results.
 They claim that those having negative results must have had some sort of undiagnosed pre-existing condition.

 Some patients and some physicians begin to engage in "consumer warning" campaigns.
-They recommend to the public, and to the medical profession, that the therapy be withdrawn.
+They recommend to the public, and to the medical profession, that they use the other safer therapies instead.

 Are they being "too negative"?